YJY1029/archipelago/README.md

     E -->|print| F
     I --> J(Generation Data.txt)
 ```

+*Assignment 1 - for assignment 3 supplement.pdf* file explains the design of fitness function.

 On the microarchitecture level, there is no significant difference between Archipelago and Islet, except that pairing mechanism is changed from portion replacement to best-two-of-bo_num.